wazark/authforge-api/README.md

 # 🚀 AuthForge API

-A **production-ready authentication system** built with **FastAPI**, following clean architecture and modern backend best practices.
+A **production-ready authentication system** built with **FastAPI**, following clean architecture and real-world backend practices.

 ---

 ## 🧩 Overview

-AuthForge is a modular and scalable authentication system designed to simulate a real-world backend service.
+AuthForge is a modular and scalable authentication service designed to simulate a **real-world backend system**.

-It includes secure user authentication, token management, and a clean separation of concerns.
+It provides secure authentication, token lifecycle management, and a clean separation of concerns, making it suitable for production-like environments and portfolio demonstration.

-This project is intended as a **portfolio-level backend system** demonstrating professional engineering standards.

 ---

 ## ⚙️ Tech Stack

-* **Python 3.11**
+* **Python 3.14**
 * **FastAPI**
 * **PostgreSQL**
 * **SQLAlchemy (ORM)**